Courses Available Online, Virtually and Classroom

 William Gaunt

 Ladder safety should be a top priority for facilities and construction businesses of any size and level.
 Slips, trips and falls are still one of the leading causes of workplace fatalities, comprising approximately 25% of all worker deaths and 8% of non-fatal injuries annually, with many stemming from ladder falls.
-It's imperative for individuals to utilise the appropriate ladder type for each task and to employ it safely.
+Therefore, it's imperative that employers have a checklist readily available for employees to use.

 Choosing the Correct Ladder

 Firstly, above all else, check whether using a ladder is absolutely necessary for completing the task.
-HSE recommends that if your task requires staying up a leaning ladder or stepladder for more than 30 minutes at a time, it is recommended you use alternative equipment.
-Carry out an assessment of the risk and only use a ladder when it has shown that using equipment that offers a higher level of fall protection is not justified.
+The Health and Safety Executive (HSE) recommends that if your task requires staying up a leaning ladder or stepladder for more than 30 minutes at a time, it is recommended you use alternative equipment.
+Carry out a risk assessment and only use a ladder when it has shown that using equipment that offers a higher level of fall protection is not justified.

 Next, you need to choose the right tool for the job.
 There are 4 types of ladders that are most commonly used in the workplace.
 These are: